What Causes Root Canal? Understanding Tooth Infection

 How to Prevent Tooth Issues Leading to a Root Canal

-Prevention is always better than cure.
-Protecting your teeth from the primary Root Canal Causes is straightforward and involves a few good habits:
+Prevention is always better than a cure.
+Protecting your teeth from the primary root canal causes is straightforward and involves a few good habits:

 1. Master Your Home Care